artOfSoftware/onty-FtpClient-dotnet/ReadMe.txt

+Anton FTP Client
+https://github.com/ontytoom/AntonFtpClient

-This is a simple FTP Client based on ArxOne FTP Client library. https://github.com/ontytoom/AntonFtpClient
+This is a simple FTP Client written in C#.NET.
+It is based on ArxOne FTP Client library: https://github.com/ArxOne/FTP

-Main features include:
+Its main features include:

 + Browsing public and private FTP sites
 + Ability to recursively evaluate disk space usage